ansys/ansys-pyensight-vscode/README.rst

    - *query / plot*

-PyEnSight Debug Session and WebView
+PyEnSight debug session and WebView
 ------------------------------------

 You can launch a PyEnSight debug session using **PyEnSight: Launch Debug Session** on the command palette.
 You are then asked to select a renderable from the following options:

-* **image**: A picture of the current EnSight status
+* **image**: A picture of the current EnSight status.
-* **deep_pixel**: A deep-pixel picture of the current EnSight status
+* **deep_pixel**: A deep-pixel picture of the current EnSight status.
-* **animation**: A transient animation of the current dataset and status in EnSight
+* **animation**: A transient animation of the current dataset and status in EnSight.
-* **webgl**: An embedded AVZ viewer showing the current status of EnSight exported in AVZ
+* **webgl**: An embedded AVZ viewer showing the current status of EnSight exported in AVZ format.
-* **remote**: A VNC stream of the current EnSight rendering window with a simple web UI
+* **remote**: A VNC stream of the current EnSight rendering window with a simple web UI.
 * **remote_scene**: A VNC stream to an EnVision_ instance showing the current status of EnSight exported as a scenario.
-  EnVision_ is a lightweight EnSight_ Viewer that supports high-speed flipbooks, rendering and additional support to create high quality views of your models exported in *scenario* format via EnSight_.
-It can be helpful when dealing with large transient simulations in order to reduce the size for the analysis and improve the interactivity.
+  EnVision_ is a lightweight EnSight_ viewer that supports high-speed flipbooks, rendering, and additional features for creating high-quality views of your models exported in *scenario* format via EnSight_.
+EnVision can reduce the size of the analysis when dealing with large transient simulations and improve the interactivity.
-* **webensight** (beta feature): A VNC stream of the current EnSight rendering window with a full web UI
+* **webensight** (beta feature): A VNC stream of the current EnSight rendering window with a full web UI.

 .. image:: images/pyensightremote.gif
    :width: 600